New Zealand disasters timeline

 2012 Foveaux Strait fishing tragedy

 Around midnight on 14 March The Easy Rider, a fishing boat, capsized off the northern tip of Stewart Island.
 Eight of those on board drowned.
-The single survivor said the boat was swamped by a rogue wave.
+There was one survivor who described how the boat was swamped by a rogue wave.
+This was New Zealand's worst maritime disaster since the Wahine tragedy of 1968.
 Read more on NZHerald website

 * The official toll was initially given as 181 but four further victims were confirmed by the coroner in February 2012.